gcanti/tcomb-form/GUIDE.md

 ### Multiple select

-You can turn the select in a multiple select passing a `list` as type and using the `factory` option to override the default:
+You can turn the select into a multiple select by passing a `list` as type and using the `factory` option to override the default:

 ```js
 var Car = t.enums.of('Audi Chrysler Ford Renault Peugeot');